 Treatment and rehabilitation at The Harley Street Spine Clinic

-Alternatives to surgery include IDD Therapy (Computerised Spinal Decompression) this is a non invasive extremely low risk therapy involving targeted distraction at a specific segment(s) of the spine in order to offload the discs and spinal structures.
+Non invasive alternatives to surgery and injections include IDD Therapy (Computerised Spinal Decompression) this is a non invasive extremely low risk therapy involving targeted distraction at a specific segment(s) of the spine in order to offload the discs and spinal structures.
 Even clients who have undergone previous failed spinal surgery IDD may be often be candidates for IDD Therapy.

 There is saying within the medical world that states that “…good surgery may have a bad outcome following bad postoperative rehabilitation (physiotherapy) and bad surgery may have a good outcome if there is good postoperative rehabilitation”.